tundra-code/aurora/src/lib/io/README.md

   console.log(err);
 });
 ```
-To edit the note in any way (including adding/removing attributes), just modify the
+To edit the note in any way (including adding/removing tags), just modify the
 `NoteModel` object and save it again.
 It will update the new values.
-For example, to add a new attribute:
+For example, to add a new tags:
 ```
-myNote.addAttribute(new Attribute("topic", "partial differential techniques"));
+myNote.addTag(new Tag("Java"));
 await saveNote(myNote);
 ```
 For a list of functions that are handy to interact with the `NoteModel` object, check out the `README` in that module.